Braun (company): History

 In 1962, Braun became Braun AG, a publicly traded company.
 In 1963, the company started distributing microphones by U.S. manufacturer Shure in Germany.
 Also during the 1960s, Braun created the Rams-designed T3 pocket radio.
-By this time, Braun's film slide projectors were featuring high-quality optics and all-metal construction combined with sleek functionalist styling, and competed with higher-end Eastman Kodak and Leitz products in the global market.
-Braun also started distributing in Germany high-end medium-format SLR system cameras produced by Japanese camera manufacturer Zenza Bronica, as well as Braun-Nizo brand cameras and Super 8 film cameras (formerly of Niezoldi & Krämer GmbH; purchased by Braun in 1962).
+By this time, Braun's film-slide projectors incorporated high-quality optics, all-metal construction, and functionalist design, allowing them to compete with higher-end Eastman Kodak and Leitz products on the global market.
+Braun also became the German distributor for Zenza Bronica's high-end medium-format Single-lens reflex cameras and continued to market cameras under the Braun-Nizo brand, including Super 8 film cameras formerly produced by Niezoldi & Krämer GmbH, which Braun had acquired in 1962.
 In 1967, the Boston, Massachusetts-based conglomerate Gillette Group acquired a majority share of the company.

 Erwin Braun, one of Max Braun's sons, took on the sales agency of the LECTRON system product line in 1967.
 He was very interested in making the teaching of electronics approachable to students all over the world.
 The LECTRON system was a simple but ingenious product that fit the bill perfectly.
-The LECTRON System was introduced to the German marketplace in 1966 by Egger-Bahn (a company primarily focused on the 9mm toy train sector).
+The LECTRON System was introduced to the German marketplace in 1966 by Egger-Bahn (a company primarily focused on the 9 mm toy train sector).
 An electronic component, such as a resistor, was placed inside a transparent flat cube with a white cover on the top, which had the electronic symbol and its value.
 The blocks containing different components and types of connections could be put together to form a working circuit with the circuit schematic diagram illustrated by the symbols on the top of the block.
 The blocks were held together with magnets behind the conductive plates on the sides and bottom of the block.
 In 1972, due to pressure from Gillette, the LECTRON assets were sold off to Manfred Walter, the manager of the LECTRON product line at Braun.
-Mr. Walter formed Lectron, GmbH in 1972 to continue selling and developing the LECTRON product line.
+Mr. Walter formed Lectron, GmbH, in 1972 to continue selling and developing the LECTRON product line.
 Mr. Walter retired and gifted the LECTRON assets to the Reha-Werkstatt Oberrad in 2001.
 The RWO continues to manufacture and sell the LECTRON system to this day.